alittlemarket/alittlemarket.github.io/_posts/2016-01-20-deal-with-fast-sftp-transferts-using-php.md

 sys 0.05
 {% endhighlight %}

-Wow, that's nearly same performance as `sftp` command line !
+Wow, that's nearly the same performance than the `sftp` command would have gave !

 ## TODO Finish conclusion